Case Study: The Olivin

-The Olivin office development in Stockholm is designed with a strong focus on CO₂ reduction and sustainable construction, aiming for a 30% cut in emissions while incorporating circular economy principles.
+The Olivin office development in Stockholm is built with a strong focus on CO₂ reduction and sustainable construction, targeting a 30% cut in emissions while embracing circular economy principles.
 This case study explores UPB’s role in achieving this target.

 • Client: Skanska